bullmoose20/Plex-Stuff/README.md

 ## advanced-plex-edits

-When you use blank collections in PLEX through PMM, the separators continue to show up.
-If they do, run this after PMM completes the run to unhide and hide teh collections
+When you use blank collections in PLEX through PMM, if the separators continue to show up in the library tab as shown below, even if you have hide_collections enabled, run this after PMM completes the run to unhide and hide the collections

 ### Usage
 1. setup as above